swo/dbotu3/doc/source/getting-started.rst

 - A fasta file containing the sequences to be processed into OTUs.
 The sequences should *not* be aligned.

+The table of sequence counts will be read into memory, but the fasta file will be indexed.
+As per the algorithm, the sequences will be processed in order of decreasing abundance, but neither the table nor the fasta file need to be in any particular order.
+The software will throw an error if there are sequence IDs in the table that are not in the fasta.

 Deciding on parameters
 ======================